popelier-group/ichor/docs/source/index.rst

 ************

 :code:`ichor` is a Python package used to simplify data management from computational chemistry programs and aid with machine learning force field development.
+The source code can be found at https://github.com/popelier-group/ichor.

 Here is a list of things that the package is intended to do: